 The cost of COBRA insurance can be high.
 If you have an HSA, consider using your HSA funds to pay or offset the higher premiums as well as for medical expenses.
 This is allowed, although HSAs usually can’t be used to pay regular insurance premiums.

 Your employer or health insurance administrator is required to notify you of your eligibility to enroll in COBRA.
 Then you have at least 60 days to decide whether to sign up.

-If you are a dependent, you must notify the plan sponsor if you believe you qualify due to divorce, legal separation, or loss of dependent-child status to be eligible.
+If you are a dependent, you must notify the plan sponsor if you believe you qualify because of divorce, legal separation, or loss of dependent-child status to be eligible.
 As a dependent, you may elect to take COBRA even if the primary employee policyholder elects not to.

 Is It Worth Getting COBRA?